-Decorating for Easter is made easy with Oriental Trading.
-This farmhouse style decor complete with vintage pieces will look wonderful in your home.
+This Easter farmhouse decor complete with vintage pieces, a treat stand, and gold eggs to fill will look wonderful in your home.

 Disclosure: I am an Oriental Trading ambassador so was provided with these items